 What are effectiveness issues?

-When evidence of (relative) effectiveness of a new medicine is presented to health technology assessment (HTA) agencies a variety of issues or challenges to the evidence may be raised.
+When evidence of (relative) effectiveness of a new medicine is presented to health technology assessment (HTA) agencies, a variety of issues or challenges to generating or using the evidence may be raised.
 These are referred to here as effectiveness issues.

 Effectiveness issues may be classified using the PICOS acronym, which defines five categories of issues: population, intervention, comparator, outcomes, and study design or study setting.
 The PICO framework was formulated in the 1990s to frame and answer clinical or healthcare related questions in Evidence Based Medicine (see here for article by WS Richardson in ACP Journal Club, 1995).

 Choose a PICOS category from the left-hand menu to find out more information about the different types of issues.

 Sponsors of new medicines aim to understand likely effectiveness issues, through: